WalletConnectFoundation/wcn/docs/node-operator-onboarding.md

 Peer ID: 12D3KooWHwoETeshEo4sNSLHv1Hoppq7au87kkDyzhQtgvSjacCR
 ```

 You will need `Private key` in the following configuration section.
-Store it a secure place, and make sure you won't lose it.
+Store it in a secure place, and make sure you won't lose it.
+Your `Peer ID` needs to be provided to the WalletConnectFoundation and to be whitelisted in order for your node to be able to join the network.
-You may be asked to provide your `Peer ID` by other members of the network, it's similar to `Public key` and is a public information which may be freely shared.
+`Peer ID` is similar to `Public key` and is a public information which may be freely shared.

 ### Configure the node